The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 As the flow executes, check out the OpenROAD-flow-scripts directory contents and their significance.

 OpenROAD-flow-scripts can generally restart from a previous partial run.
 If you have errors which prevent restarting the flow, you may try deleting all generated files and start a fresh run.
 Errors can occur if a tool crashes or is killed while writing a file.
-The files for `sky130hd/ibex` as an example can be deleted with:
+For example, the generated files for `sky130hd/ibex` can be deleted with:

 ```shell
 make clean_all DESIGN_CONFIG=./designs/sky130hd/ibex/config.mk
 ```

 You can also delete files related to individual stages of RTL to GDSII conversion like synthesis, floorplanning, macro placement, clock tree synthesis, routing and layout generation with `clean_synth`, `clean_floorplan`, `clean_place`, `clean_cts`, `clean_route`, and `clean_finish`, respectively.

 ### Viewing OpenROAD-flow-scripts Directory Structure And Results